-Butcher-block is considered to be a natural countertop excellent for chopping and preparing food.
+Butcher-block is a natural countertop excellent for chopping and preparing food.
 Even if there are a scratch or two from knives used in the kitchen, it will add to the eclectic look of the tabletop.
-However, if not careful, butcher-block can be easily damage by standing water, spills tat are not cleaned properly, and hot pots and pans.
+However, if not careful, butcher-block can be easily damage by standing water, spills that are not cleaned properly, and hot pots and pans.
 Since butcher-block is a porous material, it is important that you seal all wood surfaces with mineral oil or a similar protectant on a yearly basis.
 Additionally, wood should be sanded down and refinished every ten to twenty years, depending on the user traffic.

 If you are willing to spend the time and energy to upkeep your butcher-block surfaces, they can be a beautiful addition to your home or office!